Speed to market.

 Availability of Land

-Land owned and zoned for data centre builds is an essential pre-requisite.
-Amsterdam and Paris have either suspended or are considering restricting permits for new data centre developments.
+Land owned and zoned for data center builds is an essential pre-requisite.
+Amsterdam and Paris have either suspended or are considering restricting permits for new data center developments.
 Others, such as London, face enormous competition for land making it very expensive.
 We are fortunate in that not only do we own land around our existing facilities – with planning permission for extension.
-We also have several options on land and recently announced two new data centres with a combined footprint of 8,500 m2 and almost 60,000 m2 of land for further expansion.
+We also have several options on land and recently announced two new data centers with a combined footprint of 8,500 m2 and almost 60,000 m2 of land for further expansion.

 Connecting to energy and data-comms networks can involve long-lead times as both engineering, access and policy hurdles must be negotiated.
 Suppliers with existing sites and relationships with energy and connectivity providers, as well as local government, are better able to ensure that these elements do not become roadblocks to getting to market quickly.